gromacs/gromacs/docs/reference-manual/references.rst

 .. _refJorgensen1996:

 :sup:`86` W.L.
 Jorgensen, D.S.
 Maxwell, and J. Tirado-Rives,
-“Development and testing of the oPLS all-atom force field on conformational energetics and properties of organic liquids,” *J. Am.
+"Development and testing of the oPLS all-atom force field on conformational energetics and properties of organic liquids," *J. Am.
 Chem.
 Soc.*, **118** 11225–11236 (1996).

 .. raw:: html